Collybia cirrhata

-Collybia cirrhata is a species of fungus in the family Tricholomataceae of the order Agaricales (gilled mushrooms).
+Collybia cirrhata, the piggyback shanklet, is a species of fungus in the family Tricholomataceae of the order Agaricales (gilled mushrooms).
 The species was first described in the scientific literature in 1786, but was not validly named until 1803.
 Found in Europe, Northern Eurasia, and North America, it is known from temperate, boreal, and alpine or arctic habitats.
 It is a saprobic species that grows in clusters on the decaying or blackened remains of other mushrooms.
 The fruit bodies are small, with whitish convex to flattened caps up to 11 mm in diameter, narrow white gills, and slender whitish stems 8–25 mm long and up to 2 mm thick.
 C. cirrhata can be distinguished from the other two members of Collybia by the absence of a sclerotium at the base of the stem.

 A 2023 chemical analysis found that this mushroom contains 17 to 56 mg/kg of the mycotoxin muscarine.

 Taxonomy and phylogeny

 The species first appeared in the scientific literature in 1786 as Agaricus amanitae by August Johann Georg Karl Batsch; Agaricus amanitae subsp. cirrhatus, proposed by Christian Hendrik Persoon in 1800, is considered synonymous.
 A later combination based on this name, Collybia amanitae, was published by Hanns Kreisel in 1987.
 However, Kreisel noted the combination to be "ined.", indicating that he did not believe the name to be validly published, according to article 34.1 of the rules for botanical nomenclature, which states: "A name is not validly published ... when it is not accepted by the author in the original publication."

 The first valid name was published in 1803 by Heinrich Christian Friedrich Schumacher, who called the species Agaricus cirrhatus.
 French mycologist Lucien Quélet transferred it to Collybia in 1879, resulting in the binomial by which it is currently known.
 The species had also been transferred to Microcollybia by Georges Métrod in 1952 and again by Lennox in 1979 (because Métrod's transfer was considered a nomen nudum, and thus invalid according to nomenclatural rules); the genus Microcollybia has since been wrapped into Collybia.

 Molecular phylogenetics have shown that C. cirrhata forms a monophyletic clade with the remaining two species of Collybia.
 Because C. cirrhata is the only one of the three Collybia species lacking sclerotia, it has been suggested that this character trait is an anapomorphy—that is, unique to a single, terminal species within a clade.

 The specific epithet is derived from the Latin cirrata, meaning "curled".
 Charles Horton Peck called it the "fringed-rooted Collybia".
 In the United Kingdom, it is commonly known as the "piggyback shanklet".